Marco (2024 film)

-Marco is a 2024 Indian Malayalam-language neo-noir action thriller film written and directed by Haneef Adeni and produced by Shareef Muhammed under his Cubes Entertainments banner.
-It is the standalone spin-off to Mikhael (2019) and also the second installment in the Mikhael Extended Universe, starring Unni Mukundan in the titular role alongside an ensemble cast, including Siddique, Jagadish, Kabir Duhan Singh, Abhimanyu Shammi Thilakan, Anson Paul, Ishaan Shoukath and Yukti Thareja.
+Marco is a 2024 Indian Malayalam-language action thriller film written and directed by Haneef Adeni and produced by Shareef Muhammed under his Cubes Entertainments banner.
+It is the second installment to the Mikhael Extended Universe, following Mikhael (2019), (Note: also a standalone spin-off to Mikhael) starring Unni Mukundan in the titular role alongside an ensemble cast, including Siddique, Jagadish, Kabir Duhan Singh, Abhimanyu Shammi Thilakan, Anson Paul, Ishaan Shoukath and Yukti Thareja.
+The film is considered as one of the most violent films in the history of Indian cinema, leading it to generate significant controversy.

 The music was composed by Ravi Basrur, while cinematography and editing were handled by Chandru Selvaraj and Shameer Muhammed, respectively.
 Marco was released worldwide on 20 December 2024, coinciding with Christmas.
-The film received positive reviews from critics, but was subjected to attention and controversies for its depictions of extreme and graphic violence and brutal content which involves women and children.
-Nonetheless, it was a commercial success at the box office and emerged as the highest-grossing A-rated Malayalam-language film of all time and one of the highest-grossing Malayalam films of all time.
+The film received positive reviews from critics and was a commercial success at the box office and emerged as the highest-grossing A-rated Malayalam-language film of all time and one of the highest-grossing Malayalam films of all time.
+A prequel is under development.